Breast Augmentation In Seattle

 Dr. Mangubat’s fees include operating room fees, doctor’s fees, anesthesia fees, implant costs, post-surgery garments and all pre and post- op visits.
 He performs surgery at his accredited surgical suite with state of the art technology.

-If you are considering breast augmentation and have delayed surgery because of costs, his office can provide you with cosmetic surgery financing options.
+If you are considering breast augmentation in Seattle and have delayed surgery because of costs, his office can provide you with cosmetic surgery financing options.
 Most health insurance will not cover elective surgery, or any complications from surgery.

 Remember that financial cost is not everything.
 Your time off from work requires sacrificing wages and using vacation and sick pay.
 If you have children, you may need additional childcare while you are recovering, especially for lifting and tending to children’s needs.
 When you consider the boost in your self-esteem, confidence and improved quality of life, you may decide the added expenses are necessary to achieve your goals.